Shu52/TechnologyDonationPolicy/README.md

 # Technology Donation Policy for Nashville Software School

-### Rough Draft Notes
-This is a rough draft of the NSS technology donation policy.
-This draft includes input from John Wark.
-Please check for typical phrasing, grammar, and spelling as well as thourghness of all use cases.
-Please use Raw view to read comments.These notes will be deleted for final copy.

 ## Introduction
-Nashville software school accepts technology that meet system requirements for their courses or items that are easily upgradable to system requirments.
+Nashville Software School accepts technology that meet system requirements for their courses or items that are easily upgradable to system requirements.
 Nashville Software School is also serving as a collection point for other local non-profits for technology that do not meet the system requirements.
 Please insure that all personal information is deleted from the item or a factory reset performed if applicable.

 ### System Requirments for Nashville Software School

-Monitors that screen size is equal or greater than 17 inches.
+Monitors that screen size is equal to or greater than 17 inches and has a VGA and/or HMDI port.
 <!--For Demo Day-->

 **Windows Laptop**